whamcloud/Online-Help/docs/Getting_started_2_0.md

 1. Click **+ Create user**.
 1. At the Create user dialogue window, select the new user's role:

     a) **File system user -** A file system user has access to the full GUI, except for the Configuration drop-down menu, which is not displayed.
-A  user cannot create or manage a file system, but can monitor all file systems using the Dashboard, and the Alerts and Logs windows.
+A  user cannot create or manage a file system, but can monitor all file systems using the Dashboard, Alerts, and Logs windows.
 Users log in by clicking **Login** in the upper-right corner of the screen, and log out by clicking **Logout**.

     b) **Superuser -** A superuser has full access to the application, including the Configuration drop-down menu and all sub-menus.
-A superuser can create, monitor, manage, and remove file system and their components.
-A superuser create, modify (change passwords), and delete users.
+A superuser can create, monitor, manage, and remove file systems and their components.
+A superuser can create, modify (change passwords), and delete users.
 A superuser cannot delete their own account, but a superuser can create or delete another superuser.

 1. Fill out the remainder of the *Create user* dialogue window and click **Create**.
 1. To set up email notifications of alerts for a user, see <a href="#2.2">Setting up email notifications of alerts</a>.